stanley-fork/DaC-LLM/README.md

 | Our Method (Multiple Attempts)     | 441 / 500  |
 | Our Method (One Attempt)           | 407 / 500  |

+## Usage
+Your dataset should be in a JSON file containing problems and their corresponding answers.
+Additionally, Python installation is necessary.

 ## Paper
 Our paper is currently in progress.
 If you are interested in collaborating with us, please feel free to reach out!